ralna/hmat_lib/docs/source/theory/library/looping.rst

 destination and will be overwritten.
-At each iteration, either the ``q1`` or ``q2`` nodes can be used for computations etc. At the end, the ``q1`` array stores the highest-level :term:`internal nodes`, which can be utilised in an additional loop after the above one, if neccessary.
+At each iteration, either the ``q1`` or ``q2`` nodes can be used for computations etc. At the end, the ``q1`` array stores the highest-level :term:`internal nodes`, which can be utilised in an additional loop after the above one, if necessary.

 **Pros**